Suresoft-GLaDOS/Vulcan-Demo-Basic/README.md

  * With the flag `MD_FLAG_PERMISSIVEWWWAUTOLINKS` permissive WWW autolinks (without any scheme specified; `http:` is assumed) are supported.

+The syntax of the extensions is described on [MD4C wiki].

+Few features (those some people see as mis-features) of CommonMark specification may be disabled:

  * With the flag `MD_FLAG_NOHTMLSPANS` or `MD_FLAG_NOHTMLBLOCKS`, raw inline
    HTML or raw HTML blocks respectively are disabled.